volcano-sh/volcano/docs/design/reclaim-action.md

 #### Proportion:
 It checks whether by evicting a task, that task's queue has allocated resource less than the deserved share.
 If so, that task is added as a victim task that can be evicted so that resource can be reclaimed.

+### 7. QueueScoreOrderFn:
+According to the weight of plugins priority, drf, and proportion, calculate the queue's total score and sort the queue by total score.
+#### Priority:
+The queue with the high priority class will have higher score.

+#### DRF:
+The queue with the lowest share of dominant resource will have higher score.

+#### Proportion:
+The queue with the lowest share will have higher score.